terascope/teraslice/docs/packages/data-mate/overview.md

 ### isInteger

-`isInteger(input) - Validates that input is a integer or a list of integers`
+`isInteger(input, context) - Validates that input is a integer or a list of integers`

 ```javascript
 FieldValidator.isInteger(42); // true